swissi2000/ProbeApp-Test/docs/TripMap.md

 Using the Touch Probe itself to find the bore center is a quick way to create a first Trip Map but it is recommended to use a Center Finder for more accurate results as the Touch Probe might not find the exact bore center.

 Using a Center Finder will also visualize any tramming issues you might have on your machine.
 A Center Finder usually extends much further from the spindle than the Touch Probe.
 That means the spindle Z-axis position is further up the Z-column when the bore center is indicated.
-When the Center Finder is then replaced with the Touch Probe,, the spindle needs to be lowered to get the Touch Probe to probing height.
+When the Center Finder is then replaced with the Touch Probe, the spindle needs to be lowered to get the Touch Probe to probing height.
 If the Z-axis doesn't move exactly perpendicular to the machine table, the touch probe will move out of center when the spindle is lowered and that will show up on the Trip Map like this:

 ![](/images/pa171.png)